Ty Gibbs: 2024: First playoff appearance

+2025: In-Season Challenge winner

+As part of a restructuring within Joe Gibbs Racing, Gibbs was assigned a new crew chief, Tyler Allen, while his former crew chief, Chris Gayle, transitioned to Denny Hamlin's No. 11 team, replacing Chris Gabehart, who moved into the role of competition director.
+At the 2025 Cook Out 400, Gibbs passed J. J. Yeley to claim the unfortunate record of becoming the driver with the most Cup Series starts for JGR without a win, having run 79 races for the team to that point.
+Gibbs also won the inaugural NASCAR In-Season Challenge after defeating opponent Ty Dillon.

+During the Mobil 1 301 at New Hampshire Motor Speedway, Gibbs and his teammate Denny hamlin got into one another with Hamlin spinning out Gibbs.
+On September 22, Gibbs posted on his Instagram agreeing with Kevin Harvick, who said that the latest drama inside JGR was potentially derailing Hamlin's 2025 title run.

+Owner career

+On October 16, 2024, it was announced that Gibbs would become a co-owner of Joe Gibbs Racing and would own the No. 54 Toyota Supra for the Xfinity Series starting in 2025.

 Personal life

-Gibbs is the grandson of former Washington Redskins head coach and owner of Joe Gibbs Racing, Joe Gibbs, and the son of the late former Washington Redskins assistant coach and former NASCAR driver Coy Gibbs and Charlotte-area realtor Heather Gibbs.
-He is the nephew of the late Joe Gibbs Racing co-owner J. D. Gibbs, as well as the cousin of former Appalachian State University quarterback Jackson Gibbs and tight end Miller Gibbs.
+Gibbs is the grandson of former Washington Redskins head coach and owner of Joe Gibbs Racing, Joe Gibbs, and the son of the former Washington Redskins assistant coach and former NASCAR driver Coy Gibbs and Charlotte-area realtor Heather Gibbs.
+He is the nephew of the late Joe Gibbs Racing co-owner J. D. Gibbs, as well as the cousin of former Appalachian State University quarterback Jackson Gibbs and Appalachian State University tight end Miller Gibbs.

 Motorsports career results

 Stock car career summary

 † As Gibbs was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)